Gaius-Augustus/learnMSA/docs/training.rst

 ``-b / --batch`` *BATCH_SIZE*
     Controls the batch size used during training, i.e. how many sequences are shown to each model per training step.
+    Prefer ``--tokens_per_batch`` over this option if the input sequences have varying lengths.
     The optimal batch size depends on the length of the input sequences and the available GPU memory.
 Increase this value to speed up training.
     Reduce this value if you run out of GPU memory.

     Default: adaptive (typically 64–512, based on proteins and model size).

+``--tokens_per_batch`` *TOKENS_PER_BATCH*
+    Controls the number of tokens per batch used during training, i.e. how many residues are shown to each model per training step.
+The optimal value depends on the length of the input sequences and the available GPU memory.
+    Increase this value to speed up training.
+    Reduce this value if you run out of GPU memory.
+    Prefer experimenting with this over ``--batch`` if the input sequences have varying lengths and if the default adaptive behavior leads to memory issues.

+    Default: adaptive.

 ``--learning_rate`` *FLOAT*
     The learning rate used during gradient descent.